mariojrrc/SimpleInstagramManagerBot/README.md

 ## Installing ##

-First of all you must have a telegram api key.
+First of all you must have a telegram api key and python 3 installed.

 Then copy the file `config.ini.dist` to `config.ini` and put your key there.